 Deployment frequency quantifies how often teams are successfully releasing code to production.
 Best practice recommends that the total number of deployments should be high.
 Deploying to production more frequently is a byproduct of streamlined processes and less complex PRs, which indicate healthy code reviews and more opportunity to catch errors.

-Change failure rate captures the percentage of deployments that required remediation.
-How much of the time did your code fail in production and require a hotfix, patch, or rollback?
+Change failure rate captures the percentage of deployments that require remediation.
+How much of the time was there a failure in production that needed a hotfix, patch, or rollback?

 MTTR (mean time to repair) is the average time it takes to restore service when an incident occurs.
 The objective is to restore as soon as possible, ideally before users are affected.
 When software can be repaired quickly, that’s a sign of healthy architecture, incident response systems, and a well-coordinated software development team.

-Reliability measures operational performance: your team's ability to keep promises about the product they're building.
+Reliability is often overlooked (you'll still see many references to the "four" DORA metrics), but was added later as its own category and metric.
+It measures operational performance: your team's ability to keep promises about the product they're building.
 This might be captured in artifacts like SLAs and error budgets.

-DORA metrics measure efficiency in terms of throughput, stability, and reliability.
-This means maximizing speed and output when it comes to deploying functional code — all indicators of success.
+Elite performers maximize speed and output when it comes to deploying functional code.
 But what if engineering teams are focusing on the wrong priorities or burning out to meet production demands?
 What if they're jeopardizing their ability to ship functional code in the future?
 Are they still high-performing teams?

 What Software Efficiency Metrics Can’t Tell You

-While DORA metrics focus on team efficiency, they don't reflect effectiveness.
+At Uplevel, we look at DORA metrics — but we look at them as part of a larger picture.
+While they focus on team efficiency, they don't reflect effectiveness.

-At Uplevel, we define effectiveness as working on the right things in the right ways.
+We define effectiveness as working on the right things in the right ways.
 This means aligning teams around the right priorities and giving them time to work on them.
+With increasing responsibility on engineering leaders to deliver business outcomes, the metrics themselves are a slice of a much broader conversation.
+It doesn't matter if you're moving faster if you're not moving in the right direction.

 Let’s come back to the DORA Core Model, now simply represented like this: